How to Build Trust In A Team

 #1) Trust Powers Team Cohesion

-When members trust each other deeply, communication flows more openly, constructive debate is encouraged, and people feel empowered to voice concerns or push back on ideas without fear of retribution or judgment.
+When members trust each other deeply, communication flows more openly, constructive debate is encouraged, and people feel empowered to voice concerns or challenge ideas without fear of retribution or judgment.

-Psychological safety emerges, which research confirms is pivotal for risk-taking, creativity, and breakthrough innovation essential for successful startups.
+Psychological safety emerges, which research confirms is pivotal for risk-taking, creativity, and breakthrough innovation, which are essential for successful startups.ย

 #2) Trust Enables Delegation And Autonomy